yoshisuga/MAME4iOS/README.md

 2. In Terminal: `cd [path to MAME4iOS root]`<br>
   <sup>(alternatively, you can drag & drop a folder on Terminal after `cd` if don't know how to get the directory path)</sup><br>

-3. Get MAME binary (build yourself):
+3. Create the MAME binary by building it yourself from scratch:
-    - Build (choose one of the following depending on your device):
+    - Build it in the above selected terminal by chosing one of the following scripts (depending on which device you are building for):
         - iOS 64-bit: `./make-ios.sh`<br>
         <sup>For iPhone 5S, iPad Air, iPad mini, and up…</sup><br>
         - tvOS: `./make-tvos.sh`<br>